Healthcare

 • Korean health insurance card (if issued; NHIS records also work)

-• Phone + charger (wait times can be long; you may need to contact family or translate)
+• Phone + charger (you may need to contact family or translate)

-• List of current medications (names in English AND the original language; Korean doctors can usually identify most Western medications, but bring the packaging if possible)
+• List of current medications (names in English and the original packaging if possible)

 • Known allergies written down